MicrosoftDocs/visualstudio-docs/docs/test/set-a-unique-automation-property-for-windows-store-controls-for-testing.md

 manager: "douge"
 ---
 # Set a Unique Automation Property for Windows Store Controls for Testing
-If you want to run coded UI tests for your XAML-based Windows Store application, you must have a unique automation property that identifies each control.
+If you want to run coded UI tests for your XAML-based UWP application, you must have a unique automation property that identifies each control.

  You can assign a unique automation property based on the type of XAML control in your application.
 Here's how to assign this unique automation property in the following situations: